StockSharp/doc/en/topics/api/connectors/crypto_exchanges/withdraw.md

-# Withdraw
+﻿# Withdraw

-To withdraw funds from the cryptocurrency exchange, it is necessary to create an order for withdrawal and register it in the connector as a regular order.
+To withdraw funds from the cryptocurrency exchange, you need to create an order for withdrawal and register it in the connector as a regular order.
 For example, for the [Binance](binance.md) exchange, the withdrawal request code will look like this:

 ```cs
 Connector Connector = new Connector();